-We will cover most of Chapters 1-10 and 21 during the semester.
-A tentative Lecture schedule is posted on Sakai and will be updated as needed.
-We will review Chapter 1 on the first day of class, but not all textbook sections will be fully covered, so focus first on the material that is directly covered in readings and classwork or assigned for homework, quizzes and recommended problems.
-Pre-lecture readings will be updated continually on Sakai: these and the Pre-lecture ALEKS topics will help you come to class prepared to learn applications and practice higher-level analysis in class.
+We will cover most of Chapters 1-10 and 21 this semester.
+Pre-lecture readings will be updated continually on Sakai: these and the Pre-lecture ALEKS topics will help you come prepared to practice higher-level applications and analysis in class.
+The tentative Lecture schedule will be updated on Sakai as needed.
+We will briefly review some textbook sections, and others will be discussed in more depth, so focus first on the material that is directly covered in readings, classwork, homework, quizzes and recommended problems.
 Class attendance and active participation is vital for your learning and is expected of all students.
-Also bring questions to class every day.
+Bring questions to class every day!
 You are responsible for all material presented, assigned or handed out; Loyola students are expected to attend all course meetings so I do not provide any make-up assignments or assessments.
 If you miss a class for any reason, contact a classmate promptly to get the notes.